 Over time, it may take several discussions to get a raise how you approach a raise and timing in asking for builds a bridge to the future or damage what’s left of the relationship between you and your boss.

 Money is not the only negotiable to receive during the pandemic when finances are an issue.
 Some people have created remote positions, saving them hundreds of dollars in travel, babysitting, and even food.
 The idea of getting creative in the long term has the potential to create more value for you than money itself.
 Is it possible to obtain more personal time off?
 How about stock options?

 If you’re focused on getting a raise only, you may burn a bridge to future raises.

 The communication bridge will create more opportunities for dialogue and value for now and the future.
-However, a demanding demeanor states an unwillingness to collaborate and will stifle current and future opportunities.
+However, a demanding demeanor states an unwillingness to collaborate and will stifle current prospects.

 If you’re turned down for a raise, it’s best to use it as a way to build a stronger relationship with your boss and be patient.
-Getting turned down even when you’ve done everything right may mean, “not now.”
-A positive outlook and continued enthusiasm for performing despite circumstances will be viewed positively and create more opportunities.
+Even when you’ve done everything right may mean, “not now.”
+Despite circumstances, a positive outlook and continued enthusiasm for performing will be viewed positively and create more opportunities.